gx9702/UA-TypeRepository/Core/Part3/DataTypes/XmlElement/readme.md

 <!-- datatype -->
 ## XmlElement
+Describes a value that is an XML element.
 <!-- end of description -->
 The fields of the XmlElement DataType are defined in the following table: